All posts by ourlady

 history at www.ourladyofthedesert.org, Home page,

-entitled “25 Years of Blessings.”
+entitled “25 Years of Blessings.

-holds his Rule is in his left hand.
+This beautiful painting of Saint Benedict holding a cup with the snake by Sister Elizabeth, represents the miracle of St Benedict when his brothers attempted to poison him because he was too zealous a superior in his younger days.
+He holds his Rule is in his left hand.
 The background depicts our history in pictures: February 2, 1990, we began as Oblates

-right corner.
+of the Monastery of Christ the Desert, Abiquiu, NM.
+At that time the sisters lived in El Rito, NM, as shown in the upper right corner.
 Shortly after, the sisters moved to Santa Cruz, NM, where they lived from 1990 to 1997.
 The Church of Santa Cruz, to the right middle of St. Benedict, is where we attended daily Mass.
 In 1997 the monks of the Monastery of Christ in the Desert invited us to join them in the Chama Canyon, where we lived with the monks for 10 years (upper left image church of the Monastery of Christ in the Desert).
 On the Feast of St Anthony, June 13, 2008 our community moved to St. Rose of Lima Parish, Blanco, NM, the temporary home for eighteen months, while the initial monastery was being built in Gobernador.
 On August 29, 2009, Passion of St John the Baptist, with the help of friends from Blanco and surrounding community we moved to Gobernador, NM.
-St Benedict is depicted surrounded by the big, endless expanse of
+St Benedict is depicted surrounded by the big, endless expanse of Gobernador, symbolizing a prosperous move into the future!

-We ask your prayers for our Sister Elizabeth who is pursuing a transfer of her vow of stability for health reasons to the
+We ask your prayers for our Sister Elizabeth who is pursuing a transfer of her vow of stability for health reasons to the Benedictine Sisters of Perpetual Adoration, Missouri.

 Dear Friends,